ansible/ansible/docsite/rst/dev_guide/developing_plugins.rst

 Lookup Plugins
 --------------

-Lookup plugins are used to pull in data from external sources.
-They can be used within playbooks and templates to return values for variables or other expressions.
-Also they are used for looping - playbook language constructs like "with_fileglob" and "with_items" are implemented via lookup plugins.
+Lookup plugins are used to pull in data from external data stores.
+Lookup plugins can be used within playbooks for both looping - playbook language constructs like "with_fileglob" and "with_items" are implemented via lookup plugins - and to return values into a variable or parameter.

 Here's a simple lookup plugin implementation - this lookup returns the contents of a text file as a variable::